 When will I need to switch to the New experience?

-We anticipate a gradual transition to the New experience tailored to individual customer needs, and are aiming to have the Legacy experience deprecated in late 2025.
+We anticipate a gradual transition to the New experience tailored to individual customer needs, and are aiming to have the Legacy experience deprecated in early 2026.
 An exact deprecation date for the Legacy experience will be announced later this year, allowing customers at least 90 days for migration.

 Considering the average number of actively used boards per maker, we expect the transition to take relatively little effort when spread out across several months and many individual makers.